 Approximately 800 scholarships of up to $5,000 will be awarded during an academic year for U.S. citizen undergraduates to study abroad.
 Award amounts will vary depending on the length of study and student need, with the average award being $4,000.
 Undergraduate students who are receiving federal Pell Grant funding are eligible to apply.

-Though the Gilman is a competitive scholarship nationwide, St. John's students have been awarded close to $200k to date to assist them with their study abroad experience.
+Though the Gilman is a competitive scholarship nationwide, St. John's students have been awarded over $215k to date to assist them with their study abroad experience.

 For more information and to apply, please visit the Gilman Scholarship website